wp-plugins/content-aware-sidebars/readme.txt

 4. Viewing front page of site. `Primary Sidebar` is displayed
 5. Viewing a Post that contains Very Categorized. `Very Categorized Posts` sidebar has replaced `Primary Sidebar`

+== Upgrade Notice ==

+= 2.0 =

+* Content Aware Sidebars data in your database will be updated automatically.
+It is highly recommended to backup this data before updating the plugin.
+* Minimum WordPress version compatibility is now 3.3.

+= 1.1 =

+* Content Aware Sidebars data in your database will be updated automatically.
+Remember to backup this data before updating the plugin.

+= 0.8 =

+* Content Aware Sidebars data in your database will be updated automatically.
+Remember to backup this data before updating the plugin.

+= 0.5 =

+* Note that the plugin now requires at least WordPress 3.1 because of post type archives.

+= 0.4 =

+* All current custom sidebars have to be updated after plugin upgrade due to the new archive rules

+= 0.1 =

+* Hello World

 == Changelog ==

+= 2.1 =

+* Added: empty condition groups cannot be saved
+* Added: confirmation on various condition group actions in sidebar editor
+* Added: improved ux design for sidebar editor
+* Added: chinese translation
+* Added: wp3.9 compatibility
+* Fixed: transposh compatibility now 0.9.5+
+* Fixed: removed warnings for auto-select new children functionality
+* Fixed: unprivileged users could in theory make, but never successfully execute, ajax requests for sidebar editor
+* Fixed: removed warning in widgets screen when handle is not set

 = 2.0.3 =